 - London Midland

 - Gatwick Express

 Recent CASE STUDIES

 D was travelling home on a ticket which did not cover the full journey.
 There were no barriers at his destination station, so the Ticket Inspector was immediately suspicious of the explanation given that it was a simple mistake.
-D had written to Transport Investigations Limited to ask them not to prosecute but they responded that they were pressing ahead with the court case, which was only one week away by the time that Reeds were instructed.
+D had written to Transport Investigations Limited (acting as agents for Chiltern Railways) to ask them not to prosecute but they responded that they were pressing ahead with the court case, which was only one week away by the time that Reeds were instructed.
 We submitted representations and the matter was settled out of court.

 E was a medical student, who used his sibling’s 11-16 Zip Card to travel on the London Underground with a 50% discount.
 TFL wrote to him to verify his details, which would normally lead to a prosecution.
 Reeds were instructed to write representations to avoid a criminal conviction.
 We submitted a detailed letter with more than 10 accompanying documents and TFL agreed to issue a Warning Letter instead of a prosecution.